hpaulkeeler/detschedule/README.md

 The code's purpose is studying determinantal scheduling (described below) when maximizing the coverage probability, which is defined as the tail distribution of the signal-to-interference-plus-noise ratio (SINR), or a function of the coverage probability, which is called fairness.

 This code generates network configurations of n transmitter-receiver pairs (x_1,y_1),...,(x_n,y_n), which is known as the bi-pole or bi-polar network model.
 The transmitters x_1,...,x_n are scattered uniformly.
-Each receiver y_i are located at random or fixed distance from transmitter x_i.
+Each receiver y_i is located at random or fixed distance from transmitter x_i, whereas the angle of orientation is a uniform random variable.

 Using the coverage probability, defined as P(SINR(x_i,y_i)>tau) where tau>0, as the rate, the code then finds the optimal access/transmitting probability for three separate random scheduling algorithms: